Introduction to RDBMS

 Below are the few advantages that are as follows –

-This feature of RDBMS saves a lot of time as updating data at one place is enough.
+This feature of RDBMS saves a lot of time as updating data in one place is enough.
 For example, suppose you have data from students, and you have to update one student’s detail.
-In that case, you just have to update that detail in the main table rather than updating in every file, it automatically updates that information in every file of the database.
+In that case, you just have to update that detail in the main table rather than updating it in every file; it automatically updates that information in every file of the database.

 3. Data Structure